 The request will be examined by the Director of studies who will take the decision to grant the dispensation or not.

 No diploma is required to apply to an undergraduate course.

 Candidates who already hold a DNSPM, a bachelor’s or master’s degree in the specialisation concerned will not be permitted to apply to study in the same area at undergraduate level (DNSPM) at the Lyon CNSMD.

-Candidates can only be admitted to master’s courses if they already hold a bachelor’s degree (or equivalent) in the specialisation concerned.
+Candidates can only be admitted to a master’s courses if they already hold a bachelor’s degree (or equivalent) in the specialisation concerned.
 Equivalent qualifications in France include the DNSPM, the DNESM (‘Diplôme National d’Etudes Supérieures Musicales’), the DFS (‘Diplôme de Formation Supérieure’) and certificates corresponding to the highest level of attainment at a university-level music school in the relevant area.

 Admission to doctorate programmes is by audition.
-Candidates must satisfy the requirements for university registration this level and hold one of the following qualifications:
+Candidates must satisfy the requirements for university registration for this level and hold one of the following qualifications:

 Candidates who withdraw from audition sessions without notifying the CNSMD by registered post with recorded delivery in the two-week period preceding the audition session will not be allowed to apply the following year except in cases of force majeure.

 Applications withdrawn in due time are still counted as one of the three maximum applications.

 Upon admittance, candidates who are not citizens of French-speaking countries must prove their competence in French in accordance with the Common European Framework Reference scale defined by the Council of Europe (CEFR).
 The levels required are as follow :